cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 Behind the scenes, devenv now parses Nix's internal logs to determine which files and directories were accessed during evaluation.

-This approach is very much inspired by [lorri](https://github.com/nix-community/lorri) and instead of running a daemon;
+This approach is very much inspired by [lorri](https://github.com/nix-community/lorri), but doesn't require a daemon running in the background.
-the paths, the hash of their contents, and their last-modified timestamp are stored in a SQLite database.

 The caching process works as follows:

-1. During Nix evaluation, devenv parses Nix logs for which files and directories are accessed.
+1. During Nix evaluation, devenv parses the Nix logs for any files and directories that are accessed.
 2. For each accessed path, we store:
-   - The full path
+   - the full path
-   - A hash of the file contents
+   - a hash of the file contents
-   - The last modification timestamp
+   - the last modification timestamp

-Metadata is then saved in a SQLite database for quick retrieval.
+This metadata is then saved to a SQLite database for quick retrieval.

 When you run a devenv command, we: